Multitask diffusion adaptation over asynchronous networks

 Depending on the application, there may be certain properties among the optimal vectors $\{\bw_{\C_1}^{\star},\ldots,\bw_{\C_Q}^{\star}\}$ that deserve to be promoted in order to enhance estimation accuracy.
 Among other possible options, a smoothness condition was enforced in~\cite{chen2013multitask}.
 Specifically, the local variation of the graph signal at node $k$ was defined as the squared $\ell_2$-norm of the graph gradient at this node~\cite{grady2010discrete}, namely,

 where $\rho_{k\ell}$ is a nonnegative weight assigned to the edge between nodes $k$ and $\ell$.
-As an alternative to \eqref{eq:graphgrad}, it was also proposed in~\cite{chen2013multitask} to use the $\ell_1$-norm of the graph gradient at each node in order to promote piecewise constant transitions in the entries of the parameter vectors.
+As an alternative to \eqref{eq:graphgrad} and in order to promote piecewise constant transitions in the entries of the parameter vectors, the use of the $\ell_1$-norm of the graph gradient at each node was also proposed and studied in~\cite{nassif2015icassp}.
 In this paper, we will focus on \eqref{eq:graphgrad}.

 To estimate the unknown parameter vectors $\bw^\star_{\C_1},\ldots,\bw^\star_{\C_Q}$, it was shown in \cite{chen2013multitask} that the local cost~\eqref{eq:JkMSE} and the regularizer~\eqref{eq:graphgrad} can be combined at the level of each cluster.
 This formulation led to the following estimation problem defined in terms of $Q$ Nash equilibrium problems~\cite{basar1995dynamic}, where each cluster $\C_j$ estimates $\bw^\star_{\C_j}$ by minimizing the regularized cost function ${J_{\C_j}}(\bw_{\C_j},\bw_{-\C_j})$: